ePages-de/epages-devportal/_posts/2020/2020-10-15-confi-booking-displays.md

 {% endhighlight %}

-By calling up this REST request, the return value is the currently valid config.js and the displays are thus updated to the latest configuration status.
+By calling this REST request, the return value is the currently valid config.js and the displays are thus updated to the latest configuration status.

-With the help of our web designers Caro and Björn, we could develop a great frontend.
-Here the current and following bookings for the day are displayed.
+With the help of our web designers Caro and Björn, we were able to develop a great frontend.
+Here, the current and upcoming bookings for the day are displayed.
-For each booking the start and end time, the title and the booker are displayed.
+For each booking the start and end time, the title, and the organizer are displayed.
 If you click on the symbol at the end of the line, the participants are also displayed.
 The line fills up the more time of the meeting has passed.
-The meeting will then disappear after approx. 30 minutes after completion.
+The meeting will then disappear approx. 30 minutes after completion.

 <table>
 	<tr>